bio

 October 14 - Oct 27 2021

-In our tradition, after a family member passes away, all the lights in the house are kept on continuously to guide the spirit back home.
-During this time, every room and hallway in the house has its lights on, reminding me of the lively atmosphere during Lunar New Year when we were young and our elders were still with us.
-It’s as if we’re revisiting those childhood memories in the two weeks following my grandfather's passing leading up to his funeral: The glittering temple fair.
-Grandmothers delight in setting up stalls, crafting bead necklaces.
-Children indulge in malt candy and Lay's potato chips with seaweed flavor.
-The sunset back then was a shade of purple-blue, and the sky wasn't always hazy.
+In our tradition, after a family member passes away, all the lights in the house are kept on to guide the spirit home.
+During this time, every room and hallway remains illuminated, recalling the lively atmosphere of Lunar New Year when we were young and our elders were still with us.

 2022 - 2023